ajordanb/fastapi-pg-template/README.md

 - This is a starting template
 - Very minimal implementation of authentication with JWT token, and slight intro to roles
 - Very minimal Dockerfile and docker-compose files
+- Built everything on python 3.10.
+However, 3.11 will support everything as well.

 ## Mentions